daleao/sdv/ImmersiveProfessions/README.md

 - You can install this mod on an existing save; all perks will be retroactively applied upon loading a saved game.
 - To install simply drop the extracted folder onto your mods folder.
 - To update **make sure to delete the old version** first and only then install the new version.
-- There are no dependencies outside of SMAPI.
+- There are no dependencies other than SMAPI.

 ## Configs